 Do any of the Adobe Creative Cloud (CC) or CS6 applications require updates to be compatible with Windows 8.1?

-If updates for Windows 8.1 compatibility with Creative Suite or Creative Cloud products are required in the future, the updates will be made available in the following ways:
+If updates for Windows 8.1 compatibility with Creative Cloud or Creative Suite products are required in the future, the updates will be made available in the following ways:

-Active Creative Cloud members receive updates.
-You are notified of any updates via the Creative Cloud Desktop App or through the application itself.
+- Active Creative Cloud members receive updates.
+You are notified of any updates via the Creative Cloud desktop application or through the application itself.

 If you don’t see updates available in Adobe Updater but you believe that an update is available, take the following steps: